Diphu: Population

-Language
+Languages

-Karbi is the most spoken language at 25,045 speakers, followed by Bangali at 13,400 and Assamese at 8,007, Hindi is spoken by 5,277 people, Bodo at 1,909 and Nepali at 2,712.
+Karbi is the most spoken language at 25,045 speakers, followed by Bengali at 13,400 and Assamese at 8,007, Hindi is spoken by 5,277 people, Nepali at 2,712 and Bodo at 1,909.

+Religion

+The dominant religion of the town is Hinduism, followed by Christianity and Islam.

 Culture

 The town is home to many indigenous communities and other communities from rest of the country.
-Dimasas, Karbis, Rengma, Tiwa Kachari, Bodo Kachari, Garo Kachari and Rabha being the major tribes of the district.
+Dimasa Kachari, Karbis, Rengma, Tiwa Kachari, Bodo Kachari, Garo Kachari and Rabha Kachari being the major tribes of the district.
 The town exhibits peaceful and harmonious coexistence among them.
 It houses temples, churches, mosques and gurudwaras.
-The town celebrates all the major festivals together with much fun-fare.
-Rongker, Bushu-Dima, Wangala, Bihu, Sikpui-Ruoi, Christmas, Durga Puja, Diwali, Baikho and other festivals are celebrated with fervour and joy.
+The town celebrates all the major festivals together with much fun-fare. #Karbi youth festival, Rongker, Bushu-Dima(Bisu), Wangala, Bihu, Sikpui-Ruoi, Christmas, Durga Puja, Diwali, Baikho and other festivals are celebrated with fervour and joy.